skipoleschris/OandX/README.txt

 Version 6
 ---------
-An advanced Scala implementation that also adds Actors into the mix
+An implementation that takes the code from version 5 and adds Actors into the mix.
+Noughts and crosses isn't a very good example for concurrency as it's turn based model makes it a serial execution path, but this code just shows how to use actors to decouple elements of a system using message passing.